How to Write a CV with No Experience in 2025

 Pro tip

-If you’re still unsure how to write a CV with no experience or qualifications, think outside the box and show you have the potential to be a valuable asset to the company.
-Re-consider your strategy and shift the focus to achievements to demonstrate your potential.
+If you’re still unsure how to write a CV with no experience, think outside the box and show you have the potential to be a valuable asset to the company.
+Reconsider your strategy and shift the focus to achievements to demonstrate your potential.

 Do you feel you don’t have enough experience to include in your CV?
-Experts at CVMaker recommend creating a skills-based format.
-This type of CV emphasises your qualifications and skills.
-It’s best suited for those new to the industry or changing careers.
+We recommend creating a skills-based format, also known as a functional CV.
+This type of CV emphasises your qualifications and skills over work experience, and it’s great for those new to the industry or changing careers.
 If you want to learn more, see how to write a skills-based CV.

 To learn more, see the article on how to write a modern CV.